Advent of Code 2016 - Day 11 - Radioisotope Thermoelectric Generators

 yield (moves + 1, next_elevator, next_floors)

-The function above takes in a state (total moves performed, position of elevator and floor objects) as a tuple and yields all the possible valid state transitions we could perform from this position.
-Thanks to Python’s out-of-the-box combinatorics support we can leverage this to simplify our solution.
-With the ability to generate the next possible states from a given initial state, we now need a means or verifying if we have met our end goal state.
+The function above takes in a state (total moves performed, position of the elevator, and floor objects) as a tuple and yields all the possible valid state transitions we could perform from this position.
+Thanks to Python’s out-of-the-box combinatorics support, we can leverage this to simplify our solution.
+With the ability to generate the next possible states from a given initial state, we now need a means of verifying if we have met our end goal state.

 def is_all_top_level(floors):